The best hotels in Chennai

 The catch: hotel prices in Egmore and T. Nagar climb 30-50% during this window.
 Book at least 6 weeks out for December stays.
 If you're flexible on dates, the first two weeks of January after Pongal (January 14) still offer good performances with slightly lower hotel rates as the season winds down.

-Chennai's best neighborhoods
+Chennai's best hotel regions

 T. Nagar and Egmore are where most savvy travelers base themselves.
 T. Nagar puts you close to real Chennai life, while Egmore keeps you near the railway hub without the chaos of Park Town.